Low Prussian dialect

 Low Prussian (Niederpreußisch), sometimes known simply as Prussian (Preußisch), is a moribund dialect of East Low German that developed in East Prussia.
 Low Prussian was spoken in East and West Prussia and Danzig up to 1945.
-In Danzig it formed the particular city dialect of Danzig German.
+In Danzig it formed the basis of the particular city dialect of Danzig German.
 It developed on a Baltic substrate through the influx of Dutch- and Low German-speaking immigrants.
-It supplanted Old Prussian, which became extinct in the 18th century.
+It supplanted Old Prussian, which became extinct in the early 18th century.

 Simon Dach's poem Anke van Tharaw was written in Low Prussian.

 Classification

 Low Prussian is a Low German dialect formerly spoken in Prussia.
 It is separated from its only adjacent German dialect, High Prussian, by the Benrath line and the Uerdingen line, the latter dialect being Central German.
 This was once one of the, if not the hardest linguistic border within the German dialects.

-Plautdietsch, a Low German variety, is included within Low Prussian by some observers.
+Plautdietsch is included within Low Prussian by some observers.
 Excluding Plautdietsch, Low Prussian can be considered moribund due to the evacuation and forced expulsion of Germans from East Prussia after World War II.
 Plautdietsch, however, has several thousand speakers throughout the world, most notably in South America, Canada and Germany.

 History

+Before 1945

+In Danzig a German settlement (besides an existing Old Prussian-Kashubian settlement) was established in the 12th century.
+In the later Middle Ages, Middle Low Saxon in a Low Prussian form was the written and everyday language in Danzig.
+At the end of the 16th century, there was a switch to High German as a written language.
+This led to the formation of Danziger Missingsch, which shaped the everyday language in Danzig until 1945.

+In Königsberg in 1924, the use of Low German as everyday language was restricted to the working class, and even among the working class Low German was more and more replaced by (a corrupted) High German.